 The inhabitants of Cerros constructed an extensive canal system and utilized raised-field agriculture.
-The core of the site immediately abuts the bay and consists of several relatively large structures and stepped pyramids, an acropolis complex, and two ball courts.
+The site's core immediately abuts the bay and consists of several relatively large structures and stepped pyramids, an acropolis complex, and two ball courts.

 Bounding the southern side of the site is a crescent-shaped canal network that encloses the central portion of the site and encloses several raised fields.
-Residential structures continue outside of the canal, generally radiating southwest and southeast; raised fields are also present outside of the canal system.
+Residential structures continue outside the canal, generally radiating southwest and southeast; raised areas are also outside the canal system.

 El Pilar is an ancient Maya city center located on the Belize-Guatemala border.
-The site is located 12 km (7.5 mi) north of San Ignacio, Belize, and can be accessed through the San Ignacio and Bullet Tree Falls on the Belize River.
+The site is 12 km (7.5 mi) north of San Ignacio, Belize, and can be accessed through the San Ignacio and Bullet Tree Falls on the Belize River.

 The name "El Pilar" is Spanish for "watering basin," reflecting the abundance o streams around the site and below its escarpment, which is rare in the Maya area.

 The monuments of El Pilar are at the center of a 2,000 ha (5,000 acres) protected area known as El Pilar Archeological Reserve for Maya Flora and Fauna, declared a cultural monument in both Belize and Guatemala in 1998.

-El Pilar is the largest Maya site in the Belize River area with over 25 plazas and hundreds of other major buildings, covering about 49 ha (120 acres).
+El Pilar is the largest Maya site in the Belize River area, with over 25 plazas and hundreds of other significant buildings, covering about 49 ha (120 acres).

-Settlement patterns in the region suggest a hierarchy of community size and composition that was directly related to farmland.
+Settlement patterns in the region suggest a community size and composition hierarchy directly related to farmland.
 The city grew from the Middle Preclassic period (800 BC), with the first small temples and plazas identified in the main eastern temple of Plaza Copal.
 The civic area was expanded, reaching its greatest extent before 1000 AD.
 At its height in the Late Classic, the total population of El Pilar is estimated to have exceeded 180,000.